dmitrijslotko/terraform_lambda_builder/README.md

 `layers` - expects to receive a list of layer arns.
 By default no layers are added.

+`role_arn` - it replace the default role.

+`ephemeral_storage`- internal storage of a lambda function.

 ## VPC Variables

 To deploy lambda in a VPC use the following fields.